momo121099/Sex-Specific-BP-Pleitropy-CVD/README.md

 ## C. File Preparation:
 3. Download the example CVD GWAS file from a previous FMD GWAS result available in the GWAS catalog, which includes the complete summary statistics (A. Georges, M.L.
 Yang, T.E.
 Berrandou, et al., Nature Communications, 2021).
-   Put them in the same folder or the designated directory.
+   Put it in the same folder or the designated directory.
 ```
 wget https://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST90026001-GCST90027000/GCST90026612/GCST90026612_buildGRCh37.tsv
 ```
-4. Read the example input CVD file and convert it to our compatible format.
-Alternatively, you can use your own CVD data with complete summary statistics and adapt it to the specified format provided below.
+4. Read the example input CVD file and convert it to our compatible format.For your own analysis, you should use your CVD data with complete summary statistics and adapt it to the specified format provided below.
 ```
 cvd.data<-fread('GCST90026612_buildGRCh37.tsv',header=T)
 cvd.data1=data.frame(cvd.data$chromosome,cvd.data$base_pair_location,cvd.data$BETA,cvd.data$SE,cvd.data$p_value)